tetsuo/tetsuo.github.io/articles/mailroom-ii.md

 code   | 31620
 ```

-# Collector: Design
+# Overview

+The **collector** subscribes to a PostgreSQL notification channel, tracks incoming events, and executes a query when either a row limit (based on the number of received notifications) or a timeout is reached.

+### Real-time Responsiveness

-Without notifications, we would need to query the database periodically to check for any pending jobs (like the batch above).
-While this can be okay for high-traffic scenarios, if token insertions are rare, continuous polling just eats up resources.
-By listening for database events and counting them instead, we can build a **collector** that responds in near real-time, knows exactly how many rows to dequeue, and queries the database only when there's actual work to do.
+Instead of continuously polling the database for pending jobs, the collector tracks notifications.
+This enables it to determine exactly how many rows to dequeue and query the database only when there's actual work to do.

+### Responsiveness vs. Budget Constraints

-On the flip side, the collector must also account for constraints imposed by our email provider—and, by extension, our budget.
+However, the collector must also account for constraints imposed by our email provider—and, by extension, our budget.
 For instance, with Amazon SES charging **$0.10 per 1,000 emails**, a monthly budget of **$100** translates to:

 - **1,000,000 emails per month,**
 - **33,333 emails per day,**